membraneframework/membrane_rtmp_plugin/README.md

 end
 ```

-## Tcp Server
-The package provides `Membrane.RTMP.Source.TcpServer` module, which is a simple implementation of tcp server.
-It opens a tcp port and listens for incoming connections.
-For each new connection, a user-provided function is executed.

 ## SourceBin

 Requires a socket, which has been connected to the client.
 It receives RTMP stream, demuxes it and outputs H264 video and AAC audio.